 The actual cause of endometriosis is unknown.
 There are several theories about the cause of endometriosis, but none fully explains why endometriosis occurs.

-It is possible that a combination of the following factors could be causing endometriosis to develop in some women:
+It is possible that a combination of the following factors could be causing endometriosis to develop in some of those affected by the condition:

 When you have a period, some of the endometrium (womb lining) flows backwards, out through the fallopian tubes and into the abdomen.
 This tissue then implants itself on organs in the pelvis and grows.
-It has been suggested that most women experience some form of retrograde menstruation, but their bodies are able to clear this tissue and it does not deposit on the organs.
-This theory does not explain why endometriosis has developed in some women after hysterectomy, or why, in rare cases, endometriosis has been discovered in some men when they have been exposed to oestrogen through drug treatments.
+It has been suggested that everyone who has periods experiences some form of retrograde menstruation, but their bodies are able to clear this tissue and it does not deposit on the organs.
+This theory does not explain why endometriosis has developed in some cases after hysterectomy, or why, in rare cases, endometriosis has been discovered in some men when they have been exposed to oestrogen through drug treatments.

 Some research suggests that endometriosis can be passed down to new generations through the genes of family members.
 Some families may be more susceptible to endometriosis but the causes of this are unclear.